310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 tags:
 - Idol Story
 - Kino Seitaro
 description: "[ES!]
 Translation of a Kuro sub story, featuring Midori and Tetora.
-Kuro wants to learn more about a certain mascot from Midori…"
+Kuro wants to learn more about a certain yuruchara from Midori…"
 permalink: crimsons_pure_heart/
 ---

 ![](/img/es/idolstory/crimsonspureheart/c1.jpg)|![](/img/es/idolstory/crimsonspureheart/c2.jpg)
 :-:|:-:

-Kuro wants to learn more about a certain mascot from Midori…
+Kuro wants to learn more about a certain yuruchara from Midori…

 This story is connected to the card [Carrot’s Relations] Kuro Kiryu.